 Measurement at Ehkay Corner Tailors is done the old-fashioned way – with a measuring tape and paper.

 In my opinion, the measurement process is the most important aspect of the entire tailoring experience.
-The main reason why we go to a tailor, instead of getting our garments off the rack, is because we want great fitting clothing – and that is only possible if the measurements taken by the tailor are on-point.
+The main reason why we go to a tailor, instead of getting our garments off the rack, is because we want great-fitting clothing – and that is only possible if the measurements taken by the tailor are on point.

-The initial measuring process at Ehkay Corner took about 15 minutes, and was fast and efficient.
+The initial measuring process at Ehkay Corner took about 15 minutes and was fast and efficient.
 Throughout the process, I felt safe in Dinesh’s experienced hands.
 Afterwards, we bid adieu as I awaited the Muslin fitting.

 Thereafter, Dinesh took over and double-checked the fit of the Muslin fitting garment.
-According to Dinesh, it is important to have a second opinion, and two rounds of checks.
+According to Dinesh, it is important to have a second opinion and two rounds of checks.
 As fit can be subjective, having two (experienced) individuals checking the fit of the Muslin garment ensures that customers receive the best objective fit.
 I have to say, I was really impressed with the attention to fit displayed here, and in my opinion, this is what makes Ehkay Corner one of the best affordable tailors in Singapore.

-Lastly, the fit of the shirt is checked as well during the Muslin fitting.
-Unlike the suit, the shirt is the completed product, fashioned out of the fabric that you initially chose.
-Here, Dinesh ensured that the shirt fits nicely, and paid an equal amount of attention to the fit of the shirt.
+Lastly, the fit of the shirt is also checked during the Muslin fitting.
+Unlike the suit, the shirt is the finished product, fashioned from the fabric you initially chose.
+Here, Dinesh ensured the shirt fit well and paid equal attention to its fit.
 A lesser tailor probably wouldn’t have bothered – after all, the shirt is largely not visible underneath the tuxedo jacket and cummerbund.
-I think this speaks volumes of Dinesh’s professionalism, and his dedication to fit!
+I think this speaks volumes about Dinesh’s professionalism and his dedication to fit.

 Conclusion – so Ehkay Corner Tailors “shiok” or not?